harvestinghappiness/harvestinghappiness.github.io/_posts/2018-06-28-Volcande-de-Fuego-Eruption.md

 {% include figure.html src="blog-06-28-18/pic8.png" size="half" side="left" caption="Walking into town on a part of the road that is in the final stages of being cleared." %}

-{% include figure.html src="blog-06-28-18/pic9.png" size="half" side="left" caption="A demolished vehicle that was lifted by the lava and ash flow and deposited on top of a pile of rubble and ash amidst remnants of homes." %}

 {% include figure.html src="blog-06-28-18/pic10.png" size="half" side="left" caption="Ash and boulders reaching 2/3 of a the way up a house." %}

+{% include figure.html src="blog-06-28-18/pic9.png" size="full" side="left" caption="A demolished vehicle that was lifted by the lava and ash flow and deposited on top of a pile of rubble and ash amidst remnants of homes." %}

-{% include figure.html src="blog-06-28-18/pic11.png" size="half" side="left" caption="Remnants of homes and debris." %}
+{% include figure.html src="blog-06-28-18/pic11.png" size="full" side="left" caption="Remnants of homes and debris." %}

 {% include figure.html src="blog-06-28-18/pic12.png" size="half" side="left" caption="Ash filling homes." %}